Glossary Of Terms

 Tactile Sense: This is a sensory system that receives information through the skin.
 It provides information about temperature, pressure, vibration, size, texture, pain and movement through the hairs on the skin.

 Thumb Opposition: This refers to the ability to move your thumb so it can touch each fingertip of the same hand.
-This allows you to grasp and manipulate many tools such as tying your shoes or holding a pencil.
+It allows you to grasp and manipulate many tools such as tying your shoes or holding a pencil.
 This skill is part of the Fine Motor Skills.

 Tracking: Ability to follow a moving object or a line of print with the eyes.
 (SEE Visual Tracking)